DavidKRichter/NYC-Rent-Forecasting-SARIMAX/README.md

 Since I wanted to be able to predict rental values in advance, I needed to choose exogenous variables that were correlated with rental prices at a minimum six month lag.

 I began by identifying a number of variables that I thought showed potential as leading indicators for changes in rental prices.
-The variables I initially chose were:
+The variables fell into four basic categories:

-1. Sale Price Indices for NYC, Manhattan, Brooklyn and Queens
+1. Measures of Home Prices
-2. Federal Funds Rate
+   - StreetEasy Sale Price Index NYC
-3. Average 30 Year Mortgage Rate
+   - StreetEasy Sale Price Index Manhattan
-4. PPI (Producer Price Index) for Building and Construction Materials
+   - StreetEasy Sale Price Index Brooklyn
-5. Employees in Construction in New York State
+   - StreetEasy Sale Price Index Queens
-6. CPI (Consumer Price Index) for Urban Consumers
+2. Measures of the Price of Credit
-7. Total Personal Income in New York State
+   - Federal Funds Rate
-8. Total Wages and Salaries in New York State
+   - 30 Year Mortgage Rate

-These metrics fall into four basic categories
+3. Measures of Inflation
-1. Sale Price Indices measure the price of a comparable good (real estate)
+   - PPI (Producer Price Index) for Building and Construction Materials
-2. Fed Funds Rate and Mortgage Rate measure the price of credit
+   - CPI (Consumer Price Index) for Urban Consumers
-3. PPI for Building Materials and Employees in Construction both affect the supply of housing
+4. Measures of Demand
-4. Total Income and Total Wages and Salaries both affect demand for housing
+   - Total Personal Income in New York State

-Categories three and four also correspond to different ways of explaining the housing crisis that New York is currently facing.
-Category three explains it in terms of barriers to the construction of affordable housing, while category four explains it in terms of excess demand--which means either more people trying to move to New York or inflation driven by higher incomes.
+   - Total Wages and Salaries in New York State

 ## Exogenous Variables as Leading Indicators

-While it seems likely that all of these factors have played some role in driving currently rental prices, we can only rely on the predictive power of our exogenous variables if our model make good predictions for earlier time periods as well.
+While it seems likely that all of these factors have played some role in driving current rental prices, we can only rely on the predictive power of our exogenous variables if our model make good predictions for earlier time periods as well.
 I therefore divided the data set into five three year periods and for each period, calculated the correlations of the target variable with each of the exogenous variables for a series of lags.
 My goal was to identify the exogenous variables that were consistent leading indicators for the target variable at a certain number of lags.

 Because the 2013-2019 period showed stable growth in both rental prices and most of the exogenous variables, correlations were often consistently high for all lags throughout this period.
 My choice of leading indicators was therefore heavily dependent on correlations for the other three periods.